-The physical interpretation of monopole bubbling is that an 't Hooft-Polyakov monopole near the 't Hooft loop screens the magnetic charge \({\bm p}\) of the 't Hooft loop.
+The physical interpretation of monopole bubbling is that an 't Hooft--Polyakov monopole near the 't Hooft loop screens the magnetic charge \({\bm p}\) of the 't Hooft loop.
 The brane realization of this phenomenon is as follows.
-An 't Hooft-Polyakov monopole with a magnetic charge \((0,\dots,0,\underset{i}{-1},\underset{i+1}{1},0,\dots,0)\) is realized by a D1-brane stretched between the \(i\)-th and \((i+1)\)-th D3-branes \cite{Diaconescu:1996rk}; see Figure \ref{fig:subbrane3} for the \(N=2\) case.
-When D1-branes corresponding to an 't Hooft loop and a D1-brane corresponding to an 't Hooft-Polyakov monopole form a single D1-brane, the D1-brane no longer ends on the D3-branes but instead on the two NS5-branes, as depicted in Figure \ref{fig:subbrane4}.
+An 't Hooft--Polyakov monopole with a magnetic charge \((0,\dots,0,\underset{i}{-1},\underset{i+1}{1},0,\dots,0)\) is realized by a D1-brane stretched between the \(i\)-th and \((i+1)\)-th D3-branes \cite{Diaconescu:1996rk}; see Figure \ref{fig:subbrane3} for the \(N=2\) case.
+When D1-branes corresponding to an 't Hooft loop and a D1-brane corresponding to an 't Hooft--Polyakov monopole form a single D1-brane, the resulting D1-brane no longer ends on the D3-branes, but instead ends on the two NS5-branes, as depicted in Figure \ref{fig:subbrane4}.
 In this case, the magnetic charge of the 't Hooft loop is screened.
-The proposal of \cite{Brennan:2018rcn, Brennan:2018yuj} is that \(Z_{\rm mono}\) is given by the Witten index of the worldvolume theory on the D1-branes suspended between the NS5-branes.
+The proposal in \cite{Brennan:2018rcn, Brennan:2018yuj} is that \(Z_{\rm mono}\) is given by the Witten index of the worldvolume theory on the D1-branes suspended between the NS5-branes.

 \begin{pdffig}

 \end{pdffig}